History of Hamas: Family origins outside the Gaza Strip

+In 1956, when he was eight or nine, Abdel Aziz al-Rantisi witnessed the Khan Yunis massacre in the Southern Gaza Strip.
+During the massacre, al-Rantisi recalled that Israeli soldiers killed his uncle in front of him, in conversation with Joe Sacco he claimed this fact was very important for his future life.

+Yahya Sinwar was born in 1962, in the Khan Yunis refugee camp, when the Gaza Strip was under Egyptian rule, where he spent his early years.
+His family were expelled from or fled from Al-Majdal Asqalan (مدينة مجدل), now known as Ashkelon, during the 1948 Arab–Israeli War, and sought refuge in the Gaza Strip.
+Sinwar, discussing his refugee upbringing, tied it to his Hamas involvement in conversations with fellow prisoners during his later imprisonment.
+According to Esmat Mansour, another inmate, Sinwar was deeply affected by the communal living conditions and food distribution in the refugee camp.

 Early Islamic activism in Gaza

-With its takeover of Gaza after the 1967 war with Egypt, Israel hunted down secular Palestinian Liberation Organization factions, but dropped the previous Egyptian rulers' harsh restrictions against Islamic activists.
-In fact, Israel for many years tolerated and at times encouraged Islamic activists and groups as a counterweight to the secular nationalists of the PLO and its dominant faction, Fatah.
+With its takeover of Gaza after the 1967 war with Egypt, Israel tolerated and at times encouraged Islamic activists and groups as a counterweight to the secular nationalists of the PLO and its dominant faction, Fatah.
+Israel hunted down secular Palestine Liberation Organization factions, but dropped the previous Egyptian rulers' harsh restrictions against Islamic activists.

 Among the activists benefited was Sheikh Ahmed Yassin, leader of the Muslim Brotherhood in Gaza, who had also formed the Islamist group Mujama al-Islamiya, a charity recognized by Israel in 1979.
 Israel allowed the organization to build mosques, clubs, schools, and a library in Gaza.

-Yitzhak Segev, the acting governor of Gaza in 1979, said he had no illusions about Yassin's intentions, having watched an Islamist movement topple the Shah as Israel's military attache in Iran.
-However, according to Segev, Yassin and his charity were "100% peaceful" towards Israel during this time, and Segev and other Israeli officials feared being viewed as an enemy of Islam.
+Yitzhak Segev, the Israeli governor of Gaza in 1979, said he had no illusions about Yassin's intentions, having watched an Islamist movement topple the Shah as Israel's military attache in Iran.
+However, in conformity with the quietist approach characteristic of the Muslim Brotherhood in Gaza, which unlike many Palestinian factions, did not boycott Israel's occupation of the Strip after 1967, and Yassin and his charity were considered "100% peaceful" towards Israel during this time.
 Segev maintained regular contact with Yassin, met with him around a dozen times, and arranged for Yassin to be taken to Israel for hospital treatment.

 Also, Segev said, Fatah was "our main enemy."
 Islamists frequently attacked secular and leftist Palestinian movements, including Fatah, but the Israeli military avoided getting involved in those quarrels.
 It stood aside, for example, when Mujama al-Islamiya activists stormed the Red Crescent charity's headquarters in Gaza, but Segev did send soldiers to prevent the burning down of the home of the head of the organization.

 In 1984 the Israeli army received intelligence that Yassin's followers were collecting arms in Gaza.
 Israeli troops raided mosques and found a cache of weapons.
 Yassin was arrested, but told his interrogators the weapons were meant to be used against secular Palestinians, not Israel.
 The cleric was released a year later and allowed to continue to develop his movement in Gaza.